-- 3.10 Internal financial control is based on a framework of management information that includes the Financial, Contract and Procurement Procedure Rules and administration procedures, adequate separation of duties, management supervision, and a system of delegation and accountability. - 3.11 The Council has produced comprehensive procedure notes/manuals for all key financial systems, and these are regularly reviewed.
-The controls created by management are evaluated to ensure: - Council objectives are being achieved; - The economic and efficient use of resources: - Compliance with policies, procedures, laws, rules and regulations; - The safeguarding of Council assets; - The integrity and reliability of information and data. - 3.12 CIPFA issued in 2010 a Statement on "The Role of the Chief Financial Officer in Local Government", and this covered five key areas.
-The Council can demonstrate how it largely conforms to these governance requirements as the Section 151: - Whilst the S151 officer is not part of the Corporate Management Team, the S151 Officer is a member of the Extended Corporate Management Team and plays a key role in helping it to develop and implement strategy to resource and deliver the Council's strategic objectives sustainably and in the public interest.
-The Chief Executive also being a CIPFA qualified member enhances this environment. - is actively involved in, and able to bring influence to bear on, all material business decisions to ensure immediate and longer term implications, opportunities and risks are fully considered, and there is alignment with the Council's overall financial strategy. - leads the promotion and delivery by the whole Council of good financial management so that public money is safequarded at all times and used appropriately, economically, efficiently and effectively. - leads and directs the finance function, which is resourced to be fit for purpose. - is professionally qualified and suitably experienced. - 3.13 CIPFA issued in 2010 a Statement on "The Role of the Head of Internal Audit", and this covered five key areas.
+- 3.9 Ensuring that there is an effective system of internal financial control is the responsibility of the Section 151 Officer.
+The systems of internal financial control provide reasonable, assurance that assets are safeguarded, that transactions are authorised and properly recorded, and that material errors or irregularities either are prevented or would be detected within a timely period. - 3.10 Internal financial control is based on a framework of management information that includes the Financial, Contract and Procurement Procedure Rules and administration procedures, adequate separation of duties, management supervision, and a system of delegation and accountability. - 3.11 The Council has produced comprehensive procedure notes/manuals for all key financial systems, and these are regularly reviewed.
+The controls created by management are evaluated to ensure: - · Council objectives are being achieved; - The economic and efficient use of resources; - Compliance with policies, procedures, laws, rules and regulations; - The safeguarding of Council assets; - The integrity and reliability of information and data. - 3.12 CIPFA issued in 2016 a Statement on "The Role of the Chief Financial Officer in Local Government", and this covered five key areas.
+The Council can demonstrate how it largely conforms to these governance requirements as the Section 151: - is a member of the Extended Corporate Management Team and plays a key role in helping it to develop and implement strategy to resource and deliver the Council's strategic objectives sustainably and in the public interest.
+The Chief Executive also being a CIPFA qualified member enhances this environment. - is actively involved in, and able to bring influence to bear on, all material business decisions to ensure immediate and longer term implications, opportunities and risks are fully considered, and

+- there is alignment with the Council's overall financial strategy. - leads the promotion and delivery by the whole Council of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively. - leads and directs the finance function, which is resourced to be fit for purpose. - is professionally qualified and suitably experienced. - 3.13 CIPFA issued in 2010 a Statement on "The Role of the Head of Internal Audit", and this covered five key areas.
 The Council can demonstrate how it conforms to these governance requirements as the Head of Internal Audit: - champions best practice in governance and management, objectively assessing the adequacy of governance and management of existing risks, commenting on responses to emerging risks and proposed developments. - gives an objective and evidence based opinion on all aspects of governance, risk management and internal control. - is a Director of RSM and has regular and open engagement across Bassetlaw District Council, particularly with the Leadership Team and with the Audit & Risk Scrutiny Committee. - leads and directs an internal audit service that is resourced to be fit for purpose. - is professionally qualified and suitably experienced.

-Assurance from Internal and External Audit 4.
+4. Assurance from Internal and External Audit

 4.1 One of the key assurance statements the Council receives is the annual report and opinion of the Head of Internal Audit.
-The Audit Manager's Internal Audit Annual Report for 2016/17 concluded:

-"For the 12 months ended 31 March 2017, the Head of Internal Audit opinion for Bassetlaw District Council is as follows:
+The Audit Manager's Internal Audit Annual Report for 2017/18 concluded: "For the 12 months ended 31 March 2018, the Head of Internal Audit opinion for Bassetlaw District Council is as follows: